 UNESCO bid for Manitoba-Ontario forest could get second attempt in 2016

-An attempt backed by millions of dollars in public funds to get UNESCO recognition for an extensive stretch of boreal forest along the Manitoba-Ontario boundary appears to be at a stalemate.
+An attempt backed by millions of dollars in public funds to get UNESCO recognition for an extensive stretch of boreal forest along the Manitoba-Ontario boundary appears to be making steps forward.
 (International Boreal Conservation Campaign, Matt Medler)

 Steve Lambert, The Canadian Press